Patients waiting for treatment

 When a patient in Victoria is assessed by a surgeon as requiring elective surgery, they are categorised as urgent (Category 1: treatment within 30 days), semi-urgent (Category 2: treatment within 90 days) or non-urgent (Category 3: treatment within 12 months).
 They are then placed on a hospital-based wait list.

 Tap the buttons below for specific data about patients who are on the wait list and are ready for elective surgery (e.g. those who have completed outpatient assessments, pre-operative imaging, blood collection).
-You can search urgency category, date and health service.
+You can filter by hospital and urgency category.

 Scroll further down further for more information about the data (measures).